Lucabr01/University/Automatic Verification of Intelligent Systems/README.md

 This structure allows the agent to learn a policy that preserves **thermal safety** while minimizing **HVAC electricity demand**, which is essential for datacenter efficiency.

+Moreover, the smooth exponential shape of the penalty prevents the agent from being “forced” into a narrow band of setpoints.
+Instead of collapsing onto a single safe-but-wasteful temperature, the agent is encouraged to **explore higher cooling setpoints** when appropriate, because the penalty increases gradually rather than abruptly.
+This makes the reward function well-suited for discovering energy-efficient operating regions that would be missed with harsher or discontinuous formulations.

+The complete implementation of this reward function is available in the repository inside the file **`Custom_reward.py`**.

 ## 2.3 Training
 ## 2.4 Results